cyb3rp03t/cyb3rp03t/README.md

 ### 💼 Background

+- **Brandefense** · Owns the automated threat intelligence report engine, written inside the product codebase rather than specified for someone else to build.
 - **ThreatMon** · Cyber Threat Intelligence Team Lead.
 Led the team, its analyst workload, and the quality and consistency of what it produced.
-- **Leaksonar** · Head of Threat Intelligence.
-Owned incident, breach and fraud investigations, and the research that shaped the platform roadmap.
+- **Undisclosed threat intelligence platform** · Head of Threat Intelligence and Product Owner.
+Owned incident, breach and fraud investigations, and the intelligence capabilities the platform roadmap had to deliver.
-- **Brandefense** · Owns the automated threat intelligence report engine, written inside the product codebase rather than specified for someone else to build.
 - **Teaching** · Authored and delivered certified threat intelligence training used by hundreds of practitioners.

 ### ✍️ Selected Writing